dart-lang/site-www/src/_guides/language/sound-dart.md

 ---
-layout: guide
-title: "Strong Mode Dart"
+title: Strong Mode Dart
-description: "Why and how to write sound Dart code."
+description: Why and how to write sound Dart code.
 ---

 {% comment %}